 Did Red Paint Poison the Maya Civilization?

 The red outline shows the Maya civilization ©Wikimedia Commons

-The Maya civilization thrived in Mesoamerica from around 2000 BCE to the 17th century CE.
-Known for its advancements in mathematics, architecture, art, astronomy, and calendar systems, it was the first civilization to introduce the concept of zero and created a solar calendar more accurate than the Julian calendar.
+The Maya civilization thrived in Mesoamerica from around 2000 BC until the 17th century.
+It was known for its advancements in mathematics, architecture, art, astronomy, and calendar systems.
+They were the first to introduce the concept of zero, and their solar calendar was even more accurate than the Julian calendar.

+Did Red Paint Poison the Maya Civilization?